 - …Circumcised2,14: Similar to being born again, Paul uses this image to illustrate a “putting off of the body of the flesh”2,11.
 The physical practice, long-held among Jews, was a God-ordained sign of His covenant promises to His people14.

-- …Buried4 and raised12,13 with Christ: Just as Jesus was buried and raised bodily, so the Christian is in baptism.
+- …Buried4 and raised12,13 with Christ: Just as Jesus was buried and raised bodily, so the Christian is resurrected (the “first resurrection”) in baptism.
 Baptism signifies dying to sin (putting off the flesh2,4,6,11) to be born again1 to lead a new life4, seeking after “things above”12,13.

 - …Clothed8 in Christ: Simply put, if you haven’t been baptized you have not “put on” Christ!